LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 Translating message processing to predicate calls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to better understand the performance tradeoffs of using Logtalk
+In order to better understand the performance trade-offs of using Logtalk
 dynamic binding when compared to plain Prolog or to Prolog module
 systems, is useful to translate message processing in terms of predicate
 calls.
 However, in doing this, we should keep in mind that the number of